stas/thesis/chapters/2_architecture.md

 ### Endpoints

-Having our models defined and following the ReST architecture allowed to easily deliver the most of the API endpoints and focus on the specifications of each endpoint.
+Having the models defined and following the ReST architecture allowed to easily deliver the most of the API endpoints and focus on the specifications of each endpoint.
 The content type used to consume the API endpoints is JSON because of the human-readable and lightweight format.